-They say that there are thousands of possibilities for people with bachelor’s degrees and it’s true!
+They say that there are thousands of bba jobs for people with bachelor’s degrees, and it’s true!
 Once you have a degree, you can go (just about) anywhere.
-A bachelor of business administration (BBA) is an especially versatile business degree because it can generally be obtained by studying a variety of fields.
-Some students choose to study from a number of different subjects, while others choose to focus on a more specific aspect of business that is most interesting to them.
+A bachelor of business administration (BBA) is an especially versatile business degree.
+BBA students can opt to take a broad approach and cover the many aspects of business administration.
+Or, they go for a niche approach.

 Either way, a bachelor of business administration can prepare you for numerous careers.
 Here are 9 examples of careers you could get with a bachelor of business administration degree.

 Accountants are good with numbers, detail-oriented, and enjoy helping others.
 They work with individuals and companies to make sense of their money and taxes and prepare financial documents.
 In addition, they give advice and develop strategies for future financial decisions, and audit current bookkeeping and expenses.

 In 2022, the median wage for an accountant is $73,560 and the job market for this position is projected to grow about 6% from 2018 to 2028.
 Students that wish to become an accountant can also choose to pursue degrees in accounting, business management, auditing, and taxation.

 For more on accountants, take a look at our guide to accounting programs and degrees.

 BBA students can also choose to be a financial advisor after graduation.
 Much like accountants, financial advisors ensure the financial health of people and companies.
 What a financial advisor offers can vary from individual to individual.
 Some will assist with taxes, but others do not.
 Others will only offer tailored financial plans to people or businesses.
 Financial advisors can manage money, help you invest, or understand financial risks.